woochann/SQL-Pizza-Sales-Project/README.md

 GROUP BY CustomerID
 LIMIT 5;
 ```
 ### Q10: Identify the pizzas that are ordered the most frequently, including PizzaID, PizzaName, and TotalQuantityOrdered.
-Use a subquery to aggregate the data.
 ```sql
 SELECT
     P.PizzaID,